VishvaaDarshan/Blog-Generation/README.md

 ## Customization

-Feel free to customize the code and experiment with different prompts, writing styles, and LLAMA2 model configurations to generate blog content that suits your preferences.
+Feel free to customize the code and experiment with different prompts, writing styles, and LLAMA2 model configurations to generate blog content that suits your preferences and needs.

 ## Contributing